1804054Miraz/My_Thesis_Work/README.md

 # Thesis Data information
 Total data information:
-non_alcoholic Subjects are 43 and and alcoholic subjects are 43.
-Total trials from the 86 subjects are 7622.
+Alcoholic Subjects are 43 and non-alcoholic subjects are 43.
+The total number of trials from the 86 subjects is 7622.
 Each trial has 64 columns and 256 rows of data.
 Total number of data in each trial : row x column = 256 x 64 = 16384
 Total data in 86 files as well as 7622 are = 16384 x 7622 = 12,48,78,848